Terms and Conditions

 Third party responsibility

 In certain circumstances, there may be an expectation that a third party (including an insurer) will pay your costs.
-In the event that the third party does not pay the sums due, you will be required to pay the outstanding costs.
+We may at our discretion issue invoices to a third party funder and accept payments from them but you will remain liable to us for all charges.
+In the event that the third party does not pay the sums due, you will be required to pay them.

 Timing of bills